Your website’s success begins with its sitemap. Discover what and XML sitemap is, how to create one, and installation best practices!

 You’ll see right away if the XML sitemap is already on the Search Console.

 Adding your sitemap is beneficial to check whether all your web pages index on Google and other search engines.
 If there is a difference between the submitted and indexed pages of a specific sitemap, look at the problem in-depth.

 Maybe an error is causing some pages to not be indexed and perhaps adding a few more links or content to the content that hasn’t been indexed yet.

 How To Create A Sitemap: Plugins

 There are plugins that create sitemaps for you.
-Some plugins offer this feature in the free version others in the premium.
-Search "XML sitemap plugin" to find a list of the plugins creates the XML sitemaps.
+Some plugins offer this feature in the free version of others in the premium.
+Search “XML sitemap plugin” to find a list of the plugins that creates the XML sitemaps.

 Get Started On Your XML Sitemap Creation!